6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d Sp(N) gauge theory with Nf and one tensor multiplet

 \section{6d \texorpdfstring{\boldmath $Sp(N)$}{Sp(N)} gauge theory with \texorpdfstring{\boldmath $N_f = 2N+8$}{Nf} and one tensor multiplet}

 Various brane constructions in Type IIA string theory for 6d anomaly free theories were done in \cite{Hanany:1997gh,Brunner:1997gf} in terms of an O8 orientifold, D8-branes, D6-branes, and NS5-branes.
 In this section, we analyze a circle compactification of a 6d $Sp(N)$ theory with $2N+8$ hypermultiplets in the fundamental representation and a tensor multiplet whose brane configuration has an $O8^-$ orientifold.
-The T-duality along the $S^1$ can give a 5d $SU(N+2)$ with $2N+8$ flavors as done in \cite{Hayashi:2015fsa}, However, we also claim that the the picture also yields a 5d $Sp$ gauge theory with the same rank as well as the same number of flavors.
-There was an interesting observation that the superconformal indices for a 5d $SU(N+2)$ gauge theory with $N_f$ flavors and the Chern-Simons (CS) level $\kappa = N+4 - \frac{N_f}{2}$ and a 5d $Sp(N+1)$ gauge theory with $N_f$ flavors are equivalent, and the two theories are dual to each other \cite{Gaiotto:2015una}.
-We attempt to give an account for the equivalence from the perspective of different pattern of the resolution of $O7^-$ orientifold planes in Type IIB string theory.
+The T-duality along the $S^1$ can give a 5d $SU(N+2)$ with $2N+8$ flavors as shown in \cite{Hayashi:2015fsa}, However, we claim that the same brane configuration also yields a 5d $Sp$ gauge theory with the same rank and the same number of flavors.
+There was an interesting observation \cite{Gaiotto:2015una} that the superconformal indices for seemingly different 6d theories are equivalent: one is 5d $SU(N+2)$ gauge theory with $N_f$ flavors and the Chern-Simons (CS) level $\kappa = N+4 - \frac{N_f}{2}$, and the other is 5d $Sp(N+1)$ gauge theory with $N_f$ flavors.
+Thus, it implies that the two theories are dual to each other.
+We here attempt to give an account for this equivalence from the perspective of different pattern of the resolution of $O7^-$ orientifold planes in Type IIB string theory.
 As the decoupling limit of flavors yields another 5d theories of 5d UV fixed point, such a dual picture still holds for resulting 5d theories with less flavors if one decouples exactly the same flavors in the both pictures.
-Depicted in the $(p,q)$ 5-brane web diagram, the resulting 5d theories also show S-dual picture.
+Depicted in the $(p,q)$ 5-brane web diagram, the resulting 5d theories also have an S-dual picture.